← Back to blog

 • Repeatedly crossed boundaries despite her objections

 Despite multiple reports, the employer’s response was minimal.
 Joe was asked to attend a “meeting,” and the President was encouraged to “stay strong.”
-There was no proper investigation, no formal harassment program in place, and ultimately, no meaningful action.
+There was no proper investigation, no formal harassment programme in place, and ultimately, no meaningful action.

 • Joe had originally hired her and held more seniority in practice